astrokings/akguide/docs/eng/1804fedbattleplaying.md

 ## Fleet Formation

-Fleet presets and defending fleet settings cannot be changed during Federation War.<br>
+Fleet presets cannot be changed during Federation War.<br>
 Before participating in battle, you must enter the battlefield with all preparations completed in advance.

 <br>